IMA operates under the leadership of its President and Chief Executive Officer.

 Mr. Mishler is the 2010 president of IMA’s Michigan Council.

 Brad J. Monterio is managing director of Colcomgroup, Inc., a global strategic management consulting and marketing services firm.
 Mr. Monterio advises companies on business/strategic development, management, marketing, communications, and investor/media relations.
 He has extensive experience in the financial services, financial technology, and accountancy sectors, including XBRL (eXtensible Business Reporting Language), integrated reporting, and ESG.
-He is active with XBRL International, Inc., the ASAE, and the Global Reporting Initiative.
+He is active with the Technology Solutions and Practices Committee, the ASAE, and the Global Reporting Initiative.

 Mr. Monterio is a member of the IMA Global Board of Directors Planning & Development Committee and chairs the IMA XBRL Committee.
 He is a 1988 graduate of Dartmouth College.